Initial presentation of DCIS on mammography

 Please note, this page is still good, but is getting a little old, whereas this new page on DCIS is up-to-date.

-In the absence of clinically detectable evidence of breast cancer, these small white specs on the Xray give an indication to the radiologist that something unusual is happening within the breast.
-Many breast microcalcifications turn out to be benign, but certain shapes and patterns are more indicative of a very early breast cancer development.
+In the absence of clinically detectable evidence of carcinoma in-situ (early-stage breast cancer), such as a palpable mass or lump, these small white specs on the X-ray give an indication to the radiologist that something unusual is happening within the breast.
+Many breast microcalcifications turn out to be benign, but certain shapes and patterns are more indicative of very early-stage breast cancer development.

 Presenting radiologic appearance of DCIS microcalcifications at breast cancer screening

 |Common Presenting Radiologic features with DCIS|

 |Casting microcalcifications||Crushed stone microcalcifications||Powederish microcalcifications||Asymmetrical density with architectural distortion||Dominant Mass||Galactographic Findings|

 |low nuclear grade||20%||55%||89%||35%|

 We can see from the chart above that overall, the most commonly occuring mammographic indication of DCIS are the crushed stone microcalcifications.
 However, it would appear that casting microcalcifications are more indicative of a higher grade ductal carcinoma, while powderish microcalcifications tend to be associated with a lower grade ductal carcinoma in situ.
 Asymmetrical density with architectural distortion also tends to be associated with a high grade DCIS, along with casting microcalcifications.

 Malignancy Ratio of All Stellate and Circular Masses